goldmansachs/obevo/obevo-site/src/site/markdown/dev-setup-docker.md

 3) In your IDE, enable the "integration-build" profile so that you can activate integration tests against your local Docker instance

-(Note - DB2 is having an issue at times, showing the [following exception](https://www-01.ibm.com/support/docview.wss?uid=swg21682878).
-We are still looking into it.
-The code is checked in for now.)
+(Note - DB2 does not enable the integration-build by default in the build as a couple integration tests like Db2PostDeployActionIT are failing.
+Db2DeployerMainIT is fine, however.
+You can use that for testing.)